williamdemeo/Math141Spring2014/README.md

 microwave ovens, etc.) during class and exam periods.
 The only exception to this policy is the use of computers or tablets for the purpose of referring to an electronic copy of the textbook, or the online (WebAssign) homework problems.
-Using a computer during lecture to check your FaceBook account, for example, will not be tolerated.
+Using a computer during lecture to check your Facebook account, for example, will not be tolerated.
 Besides preventing you from learning, it is disturbing to other students.